wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Power Apps with the New menu expanded, the More option expanded, the Other option expanded, and the Settings Value option selected.](../media/settings-value.png)](../media/settings-value.png#lightbox)

-1. For our first settings value, we will provide the value of our teams group.
+1. For our first settings value, we'll provide the value of our teams group.
 Paste the value you retrieved from step 10 in the **Value** field.
 Set **Settings Group ID** to "Collaboration Manager for Loans" and **Settings Definition ID** to "Group ID."

     > [!div class="mx-imgBorder"]
     > [![Screenshot of New Settings Value with the Value, Settings Group I D, Settings Definition I D, and Owner filled in.](../media/new-settings-value.png)](../media/new-settings-value.png#lightbox)